This article describes the frequently asked questions about the extended security updates for Windows 7.

 Why are the ESU License Preparation Packages necessary?

 The Extended Security Updates (ESU) License Preparation Packages (Extended Security Updates (ESU) Licensing Preparation Package for Windows 7 SP1 and Windows Server 2008 R2 SP1 and Extended Security Updates (ESU) Licensing Preparation Package for Windows Server 2008 SP2) address activation experience requirements that we identified while testing and evaluating by using a large population of preview customers.
-We introduced the ESU License Preparation Packages on February 11, 2020, to provide a consistent user experience going forward, minimize the number of package installations, and reduce overall customer disruption.
+We introduced the ESU License Preparation Packages on February 11, 2020 to:

 How will Microsoft deliver ESU for organizations that purchase through volume licensing (VL)?